ufukusubutun/Network-Experiments/sheets/MultiQueueDiscipline.md

-# Building a Simple Load Balancer
+# Building a Multi Queue Discipline

 Load Balancer implemented by forwarding packets to queues by filtering and marking.